Rheumatoid arthritis

 The following homeopathic remedies commonly used for rheumatoid arthritis are:

-1. Calcarea Carbonica: used for Arthritis that leads to the development of bulges and knots in the affected joints go, along with symptoms that exacerbate during humid weather.
+1. Calcarea carbonica is used for arthritis that leads to the development of bulges and knots in the affected joints, along with symptoms that exacerbate during humid weather.

 2. Arnica: This homeopathic medicine is used to heal symptoms of chronic rheumatoid arthritis when a patient is experiencing soreness regularly.
-These symptoms tend to aggravate on a touch of the affected joints.
+These symptoms tend to aggravate with a touch of the affected joints.

 3. Bryonia: for those patients who suffer from throbbing pain in joints, Bryonia is the remedy of choice—patients whose condition requires Bryonia report that the pain tends to worsen during cold weather.

-5. Kali carbonicum: for enormously rigid joints and the pain exasperating early in the morning, Kali carbonicum is the best remedy, significantly if the pain and stiffness worsen in wet and cold weather (rainy fall days).
+5. Kali carbonicum: For enormously rigid joints and exasperating pains early in the morning, Kali carbonicum is the best remedy, especially if the pain and stiffness worsen in wet and cold weather (rainy fall days).

 6. Pulsatilla: Pulsatilla joints’ pain changes location from one joint to another.
-The increases in warm and hot conditions but improves in cold and from cold applications.
+There are increases in warm and hot conditions but improvements in cold and cold applications.

-7. Rhododendron: Rhododendron is recommended if the symptoms of arthritis tend to flare up and aggravate in cold conditions.
+7. Rhododendron: Rhododendron is recommended if arthritis symptoms aggravate in cold conditions.
 Generally, the pain increases during the early morning hours or if you stay stationary for a long time.

-If you are suffering from rheumatoid arthritis or any other form of arthritis, visit our “book appointment” page and schedule your first visit to Philadelphia Homeopathic Clinic.
+If you are suffering from rheumatoid arthritis or any other form of arthritis, visit our “book appointment” page or contact us at (267) 403-3085 to schedule your first visit to the Philadelphia Homeopathic Clinic.
 Dr. Tsan will examine you and propose the best treatment approach for your medical condition.